CloudCannon/documentation/src/collections/_hosting_docs/ssl/automatic-ssl.md

   hosting: CloudCannon
 ---

-[Let's Encrypt](https://letsencrypt.org/) is a fresh kind of Certificate Authority, it's free, automated and open.
+CloudCannon offers free SSL by default on every site and serves them over HTTPS.
+This is made possible by [Let's Encrypt](https://letsencrypt.org/), which is a new age Certificate Authority, it's free, automated and open.

-CloudCannon automatically generates Let's Encrypt SSL certificates for your sites and serves them over HTTPS.
 These certificates are automatically renewed before they expire.

 ![SSL details](/images/ssl/details.png){: srcset="/images/ssl/details.png 800w, /images/ssl/details@2x.png 1600w"}{: .screenshot}